droonga/droonga.org/tutorial/1.0.6/plugin-development/adapter/index.md

 ## Adaption for both incoming and outgoing messages

-We have learned the basics of plugins for the adaption phase so far.
+We have learned the basics of plugins for the pre adaption phase and the post adaption phase so far.
 Let's try to build more practical plugin.

 You may feel the Droonga's `search` command is too flexible for your purpose.